 - Final Words

 A current liability is usually due within a year.
-However, in some cases, it may also include liabilities that are payable within one business cycle.
+However, in some cases, it may also include liabilities payable within one business cycle.
 If a business operates a business cycle beyond a year, then the current liability is due within the duration of the two periods.

 How to Present Current Liabilities?